StefanRichterHuber/pCloudForJClouds/README.md

 ## Content
 Java application containing both a BlobStore implementation for [Apache jClouds](https://jclouds.apache.org/) in the package `com.github.stefanrichterhuber.pCloudForjClouds` and a small main application under `com.github.stefanrichterhuber.s3proxy` connecting this BlobStore with S3Proxy.
-The pCloud oauth token is transfered as the identity and credential (both containing the identical token) of S3 user accessing the proxy.
-This way the proxy has build-in authentication support and there is no need to store pCloud credentials on the proxy in any way.
+The pCloud oauth token is transferred  as the identity and credential (both containing the identical token) of S3 user accessing the proxy.
+This way the proxy has built-in authentication support and there is no need to store pCloud credentials on the proxy in any way.
 A pCloud oauth token can be generated using the [pCloud web api](https://docs.pcloud.com/methods/oauth_2.0/authorize.html).

 ## Example